-The simple answer is that yes, all the electric cars you can buy from Eden Motor Group today are automatic.
+The simple answer to that yes, all the electric cars you can buy from Eden Motor Group today are automatic.
 Once you have made the switch you will never need to pump a clutch in a traffic jam, struggle with a hill start or stir a gear lever again.
 You can give your left foot a rest.

 This is possible because electric motors are ‘turned off’ and don’t spin when you are stationary, unlike a petrol or diesel.
 So there is no need for a clutch to disengage the engine from the wheels.
 You’ll never be able to stall an electric car either